jondot/awesome-react-native/README.md

 * [react-native-swiper ★6039](https://github.com/leecade/react-native-swiper) - The best Swiper component for React Native.
 * [react-native-gifted-chat ★5224](https://github.com/FaridSafi/react-native-gifted-chat) - The most complete chat UI for React Native (formerly known as Gifted Messenger)
 * [react-native-scrollable-tab-view ★5129](https://github.com/brentvatne/react-native-scrollable-tab-view) - A scrollable tab-view for React Native
-* [react-native-animatable ★4882](https://github.com/oblador/react-native-animatable) - Standard set of easy to use animations and declarative transitions for React Native (built on react-native Animated
 * [react-native-image-picker ★3859](https://github.com/marcshilling/react-native-image-picker) - A React Native module that allows you to use the native UIImagePickerController UI to select a photo from the device library or directly from the camera.
 * [react-native-material-kit ★3798](https://github.com/xinthink/react-native-material-kit) - Bringing Material Design to React Native
 * [react-native-snap-carousel ★2641](https://github.com/archriss/react-native-snap-carousel) - Swiper component for React Native with previews, multiple layouts, parallax images, performant handling of huge numbers of items, and RTL support